axee123/College-Management-System-1234/README.md

 Database: MySQL

-Tools Used: VS Code
+Tools Used: VS Code, GitHub,

+📝 Project Summary

+Coordinated the design and development of a comprehensive College Management System aimed at automating and simplifying the administrative workflow for educational institutions.
+The platform supports centralized management of student data, staff records, fees, attendance, academic performance, and user access.

+I led the project planning, delegation, and progress tracking, ensuring alignment across development, UI/UX design, and database integration teams.
+The system achieved over 40% reduction in manual workload by streamlining routine operations.

+---

+🧩 Key Modules Coordinated:

+Student Management: Add, edit, and track student records and academic performance

+Staff Management: Maintain teacher and non-teaching staff records and schedules

+Fee Management: Log payments, track dues, generate receipts

+Attendance Tracking: Daily marking and viewing of attendance for students and staff

+Academic Records: Store assignments, grades, and exam results

+Authentication: Role-based login for admin, teacher, and student access

+Admin Dashboard: Centralized control panel for managing all modules

+---

+📌 Responsibilities as Project Coordinator

+✅ Planning & Scheduling

+Created a detailed project timeline

+Broke the project into weekly sprints with deliverables and reviews

+✅ Team Coordination

+Delegated tasks across backend, frontend, and database setup

+Conducted daily stand-ups and weekly sprint reviews

+✅ Quality Assurance

+Verified functional flow of each module

+Ensured secure database connectivity and validated UI responsiveness

+✅ Documentation & Deployment

+Compiled setup instructions and user manual

+Supervised testing and demo presentations

+---

-Highlights
+🔍 Results / Highlights

-Reduces manual workload by over 40% through automation.
+✅ Reduced manual admin tasks by 40% through digitization of records and processes

-Built with modular architecture to support easy scalability and maintenance.
+✅ Built with modular architecture, ensuring scalability and ease of maintenance

+✅ Delivered on time within a 6-week timeline through efficient task tracking

-Designed with clean UI/UX for intuitive navigation.
+✅ UI/UX designed for intuitive and smooth navigation across modules

-Modules
-Student Management
-Staff Management
-Fee Tracking
-Attendance Monitoring
-Academic Records
-Authentication & Access Control
-Admin Dashboard

-Usage
+---

+🛠️ How to Use

-1. Clone the repository.
+1. Clone the repository

-2. Set up the database file.
+2. Set up the MySQL database and import the provided schema

-3. Configure database credentials in the project settings.
+3. Update the database credentials in the settings/config file

-4. Run the application using VScode.
+4. Run the application in VS Code or preferred Python IDE

-5. Login as admin or teacher to begin managing school operations.
+5. Login as Admin or Teacher to begin managing operations